digiwhite1980/etcd/README.md

 * execute ./run.sh in order to start deploying the ETCD cluster on AWS

 ## ETCD variables
-As stated the image used variables in order determin the working environment.
+As stated the image uses variables in order determine the working environment.
 Currently the following environment variables have default values set which can be overridden.
 ```
 ##############################################################################